KeithDHo/CSE110Lab01/index.md

 # Welcome to Keith Ho's Page

 Hello, my name is Keith and I am a third year at UCSD, majoring in **Mathematics and Computer Science** and minoring in **Cognitive Science**.
 I have only been in this major for only a year so I still feel relatively new to the field of computer science.
+I am currently taking Computer Science, Cognitive Science, and Math [classes](#current-courses-i-am-enrolled-in).
 My career goal is to become a Software Engineer.
 This is my [LinkedIn](https://www.linkedin.com/in/keith-h-263215115/) and my [Github](https://github.com/KeithDHo).
 Some coding languages that I know include:
 > Java, Python, C++, and C.

 Computer science classes that I have taken at UCSD include: